kenza-benkirane/2021-INSA-masterthesis-lightskininteraction/README.md

 # Masters' Thesis : Light-Skin Interaction Simulation in a PPG device

-This project is my masters' thesis within the INSA Lyon Engineering Degree, held at Infineon Technologies AG, in Munich, Germany, as part of the UNITECH International Engineer scheme.
+This project is my masters' thesis within the INSA Lyon Engineering Degree, held at Infineon Technologies AG, as part of the UNITECH International Engineer scheme.
+It was held from March to August 2021 in Munich, Germany.

 # Introduction and context
 Wearable’s devices are questioning how people track their health and fitness.
 Recent studies have shown that, while elderly and sick people used to dish stop using eHealth wearables after 30 to 60 days, the global pandemic deeply changed their lifestyles and the way they track their health, and this is most likely to last.